wwwjk366/think.data.science/content/authors/admin/_index.md

 - Visitors
 ---

+"You can have data without information, but you cannot have information without data."

-A seasoned data scientist with 8 years of experience of machine learning and predictive modeling in finance and retail industries.
+I am a seasoned data scientist with 8 years of experience of machine learning and predictive modeling in finance, gaming and retail industries.
 A person with insatiable intellectual curiosity who is passionate about finding actionable insights hidden in vast amounts of raw data.